 The first character is either '0' or '1'; the former causes the line to be ignored, the latter causes it to be effective.
 The second character is the last character in the name of a typewriter; e.g. x refers to the file '/dev/ttyx'.
-The third character is the offset in a table contained in init which selects an initialization program for the line; currently it must be '0' and the only such program is /etc/getty.
+The third character is used as an argument to the getty program, which performs such tasks as baud-rate recognition, reading the login name, and calling login.
+For normal lines, the character is '0'; other characters can be used, for example, with hard-wired terminals where speed recognition is unnecessary or which have special characteristics.
+(Getty will have to be fixed in such cases.)